Anyone who owns a Kubota vehicle with soy-based wiring, such as a tractor, mower or utility vehicle.

 A class action lawsuit has been filed alleging the soy-based material attracts rats and other rodents and entices them to chew through the wiring, leaving the vehicles either partially or completely inoperable.
 Now, more people who had issues with their Kubota vehicles are needed to come forward to help strengthen the litigation.

-If you have a Kubota vehicle and had issues with its soy-based wiring, fill out the form on this page and tell us what happened.
-You may be able to get back money for past and future repairs, as well as for the diminished value of your vehicle.
+If you have a Kubota vehicle and had issues with its soy-based wiring, you may be able to get back money for past and future repairs, as well as for the diminished value of your vehicle.

 How Could a Class Action Lawsuit Help?